 Under the deal, Nokia gains access to HPE’s RAN Intelligent Controller (RIC).
 The integration strengthens Nokia’s MantaRay SMO and network automation portfolio.
 Additionally, most of the associated HPE development team joined Nokia Mobile Networks on October 1, 2025.

-Tommi Uitto, President of Mobile Networks at Nokia, said: “This licensing deal enhances our proven MantaRay SMO portfolio with new assets and expertise.
-Customers worldwide will benefit from advanced AI-powered automation, orchestration, and open ecosystems.
-These capabilities help operators manage multi-vendor networks efficiently and prepare for the transition from 5G to 6G.”
+Tommi Uitto, P resident of Mobile Networks at Nokia, said: “This licensing deal enhances our proven MantaRay SMO portfolio with new assets and expertise.
+Customers

 Advancing RAN Automation and Autonomous Networking